skylitik/Learn-Cpp/README.md

-# HI, I introduce to you my simple  projects, with using C++.
+# Hello, I introduce to you my simple  projects, with using C++.